kanya-approve/oracle-talos-example/README.md

 - [7-Zip](https://www.7-zip.org/download.html): not required for the current default build flow, but still useful if you want to inspect or manipulate archives manually, especially on Windows.
 - [GitHub Desktop](https://github.com/apps/desktop): optional convenience tool if you prefer not to clone and commit from the terminal.
+- [Kubeseal](https://github.com/bitnami-labs/sealed-secrets): only needed if you want to keep using the current Sealed Secrets-based secret flow instead of replacing it with another secret-management approach.

 ### Getting `qemu-img`